Provender Brown Perth Deli

 AOC regulations for Mont d’Or

 Due to this long-time clash of ideals, it is now produced under strict AOC regulations.
 Mont d’Or can only be produced between August 15th and March 15th and sold between September 10th and May 10th.
-Hence our annual excitement as the cheese reaches Scottish shores sometime around the end of September.
+So you can probably understand our annual excitement as the cheese reaches Scottish shores in early Autumn!

 The strict guidelines work their way into everything from the height at which the cattle must graze - 700m (2,297ft) - to the time of day the milk must be in the vats for the process to start - 12 noon in case you’re interested, and that means a 4am start!